101+ small business ideas to start now

 82. Professional cuddling service

 Cuddling is known to provide comfort, relieve stress, and improve mental well-being.
 A professional cuddling service offers strictly platonic cuddling sessions to individuals for stress relief and emotional support.
-According to a study by the Mental Health Foundation, 74% of UK adults reported feeling overwhelmed or unable to cope at some point in the past year, highlighting the potential demand for such stress-relieving services.
+According to a study by The Stress Management Society, 79% of UK adults experience stress at least once a month, with 74% feeling overwhelmed or unable to cope at some point in the last year.
 Cuddlers can charge from £60 an hour and can take on multiple clients at once (but are also responsible for ensuring their personal safety and vetting potential clients).

 ❓ See also: Best business ideas: wellbeing